craz1gre0/weverse-notify-bot/README-EN.md

 Type `/feedback [Your Feedback and Suggestions]` in the message bar.

-⚠️ **Note: If you have any questions, please use this command directly and I will send you a private message**
+⚠️ **Note: If you have any questions, please use this command directly and I will DM you**

 ![Example Image](images/feedback.png)
 <br><br>[🔝 Back to Table of Contents](https://github.com/craz1gre0/weverse-notify-bot/blob/main/README-EN.md#-table-of-contents)